The definitive guide to cloud storage

 Cloud storage involves storing stashing data on hardware in a remote physical site that can be accessed from any device via the internet.

-Users send files to a data server sustained by a cloud provider that also store in their own hard drives.
+Users send files to a data server sustained by a cloud provider that also stores them in their hard drives.
 If the original data or file is damaged, compromised, or destroyed, a backup is accessible on the cloud for recovery purposes.

 In the event data or folder is misplaced or destroyed, the user can access the cloud storage for the duplicate files.